 South Sudan is a republic operating under the terms of a peace agreement signed in August 2015.
 President Salva Kiir Mayardit, whose authority derives from his 2010 election as president of what was then the semiautonomous region of Southern Sudan within the Republic of Sudan, is chief of state and head of government.
-While the 2010 Sudan-wide elections did not wholly meet international standards, international observers believed Kiir’s election reflected the will of a large majority of Southern Sudanese.
 International observers considered the 2011 referendum on South Sudanese self-determination, in which 98 percent of voters chose to separate from Sudan, to be free and fair.
 President Kiir was a founding member of the Sudan People’s Liberation Movement (SPLM) political party, the political wing of the Sudan People’s Liberation Army (SPLA).
 Of the 30 ministers in the government, 16 were appointed by Kiir, 10 by the SPLM in Opposition (SPLM-IO), two by a political faction known as the Former Detainees, and two by the group known as “other political parties” as provided for in the peace agreement.
-The bicameral legislature consists of a Transitional National Legislative Assembly (TNLA) with 400 seats (68 were added in accordance with the peace agreement), of which 296 were filled, and a Council of States with 50 seats.
+The bicameral legislature consists of a Transitional National Legislative Assembly (TNLA) with 400 seats (68 were added in accordance with the peace agreement), and a Council of States with 50 seats.
 SPLM representatives controlled the vast majority of seats in the legislature.
-The SPLM-IO alleged, however, that appointments to the 68 new seats did not meet the criteria of the peace agreement.
-Through presidential decrees, Kiir appointed new governors, having already replaced eight of the 10 state governors elected since 2010.
-The constitution states that a gubernatorial election must be held within 60 days if an elected governor has been relieved by presidential decree.
-This has not happened.
+Through presidential decrees, Kiir appointed most new governors.
+The constitution states that a gubernatorial election must be held within 60 days if an elected governor is relieved by presidential decree.
+As of year’s end, this had not happened.

 Civilian authorities routinely failed to maintain effective control over the security forces.